 If your SEO strategy to date has been “if we build it, they will come”, then you’re sadly mistaken.

 Given time, a website might begin to rank and get noticed, but this is a short-sighted strategy when you can take steps to increase your chances of success.
-To fail to make these simple optimisations is at best naive and at worst negligent.
+Failure to make these simple optimisations is at best naive and at worst negligent.

 SEO scares many FMCG companies as it isn’t as easy to attribute success to a particular activity.
 With paid social media, your website cookies can easily track a sale to a specific ad.
 (But that is all set to change soon, anyway.)

-With SEO, the journey might be more fragmented, and users might have multiple touchpoints before making a final purchase.
-This makes it more challenging to attribute ROI to SEO activity, but it certainly isn’t impossible.
+With SEO, the journey might be more fragmented.
+Users might have multiple touchpoints before making a final purchase.
+Making it more challenging to attribute ROI to SEO activity, but it certainly isn’t impossible.

 A good SEO audit should cover:

 - On-page factors – meta information, internal linking, schema use.
 These are all things you can directly control.